-- The Kettle (1141 Manhattan Ave; Tel: 310-545-8511).
-It’s a staple in Manhattan Beach as it’s been around since 1973.
+- The Kettle (1141 Manhattan Ave; Tel: 310-545-8511) is a staple in Manhattan Beach as it’s been around since 1973.
 It’s the first restaurant I went to when I passed through with my dad in 1990.
 It’s open 24 hours and seems to always be crowded.
 I usually go with my friends late night.

 I’m not much of a drinker but I go out with my friends the first half of the night and when they start to get sloppy I bail.
 Places we go:

-- Shellback Tavern (116 Manhattan Beach Blvd; Tel: 310-376-7857).
-An institution in Manhattan Beach and the spot to be after any big volleyball tournament.
+- Shellback Tavern (116 Manhattan Beach Blvd; Tel: 310-376-7857) is an institution in Manhattan Beach and the spot to be after any big volleyball tournament.
 The food is not too good (except the turkey tacos) but it’s happening and crowded.

-- Baja Sharkeez (3600 Highland Ave; Tel: 310-545-6563).
-It’s in North Manhattan and is a popular USC bar that serves decent fish tacos.
-Go on taco Tuesday when it’s two for one and you’ll find lots of eye candy.
+- Baja Sharkeez (3600 Highland Ave; Tel: 310-545-8811) is in North Manhattan Beach and is a popular USC bar that serves decent fish tacos.
+Go on taco Tuesday when it’s two-for-one and you’ll find lots of eye candy.

 - The Sea View Inn (3400 Highland Avenue, Manhattan Beach; Tel: 310-545-1504) is in north Manhattan Beach and located right on Highland Avenue.
 They offer free parking, complimentary bicycles, beach chairs, beach towels & boogie boards.
 Rack room rates begin at $130.